johnnyj2608/OrderUp/README.md

 5. Success message (no redirect)

 ## Optimizations
+- **API Response Caching:** The application originally sent an API request to retrieve the menu every time a user accessed the web application, leading to slow data loading.
+I implemented a caching mechanism that stores the daily menu and periodically expires it to reflect changes in the spreadsheet database.
+This reduces the number of API calls and speeds up data loading.
+- **Binary Search Member IDs:** Searching for member IDs in Google Sheets involved scanning through the entire list sequentially, which was inefficient for large datasets.
+To address this, I implemented a binary search algorithm.
+To ensure that users list member IDs sequentially, I implemented conditional formatting in Google Sheets.
+This formatting highlights any out-of-sequence IDs in red, providing immediate visual feedback to users.
+- **Batch Update Optimization:** Updates to Google Sheets were made through individual API requests for each sheet, which was inefficient and prone to errors.
+I optimized this by implementing batch updates, consolidating multiple changes into a single API request.
+This approach not only reduced the number of API calls and improved performance but also included  error handling.
+If an error occurred with any sheet during the batch update, the system would catch it and halt the entire appendation process.
 - **Efficient Data Insertion:** To append data to the next available row within a specific column, I needed to call the API to retrieve the column range and identify the open row each time.
 This approach was inefficient because it required multiple API requests.
 I optimized this by implementing a solution where the server determines the open rows for each column when it starts up and stores this information locally in a hash map.
 This hash map is updated with each append request, significantly reducing the need for repeated API calls and improving overall performance.
-- **API Response Caching:** Initially, the application sent an API request to retrieve the menu every time a user accessed the web application, which slowed down data loading.
-To reduce the number of calls and increase speed, I implemented a cache that stores the daily menu and periodically expires to account for any changes that may occur in the spreadsheet database.
 - **Direct Column Indexing:** Originally, I passed the food name into the API request, searched for the name and its column location, and then appended the name.
 I realized I could directly pass the column number based on the index of the button on the Express template, allowing for direct appending by column index.